City-of-Helsinki/mlops-template/README.md

 # Helsinki Machine Learning Project Template
 > This template contains all necessary tools for a convenient ML DevOps pipeline, open source.
-You can use it as a template for your ML or analytics project
+You can use it as a template for your ML or analytics project.

 ```python